youpiwaza/server-related-tutorials/01-docker/04-my-tests/09-traefik-curated/10-prod-traefik-dashboard/README.md

 ## TODO

-1. ✅ Create a subdomain
-2. 🚧 Attendre la propagation du sous domaine
-3. 📌 Enable API
-4. 📌 Forward API to subdomain
-5. 📌 Enable HTTPS on subdomain
-6. 📌 Enable Auth for subdomain
+1. Enable Auth for subdomain